Costa Rica Digital Nomad Visa Guide (2024)

 Costa Rica digital nomad visa length?
 1 year (with the option of extending the visa for another year)

-Possible to extend the visa?Yes, up to 2 years
+Possible to extend the visa?Yes, for 1 more year

 Minimum income requirements? – $3,000 in monthly revenues for an individual